sqlxpert/z-container-api-kafka-aws-terraform/README.md

   [support a few fields](https://github.com/Kludex/uvicorn/blob/b7241e1/uvicorn/logging.py#L97-L114) ).
-  My other work demonstrates structured JSON logging (link above), so I did not spend time writing code to override `uvicorn` (for log contents) or Python' system (for JSON formatting).
+  My other work demonstrates structured JSON logging (link above), so I did not spend time writing code to override `uvicorn` (for log contents) or Python's logging system (for JSON formatting).
 In a slim container (part of the exercise!), I did not want the extra dependency of a third-party JSON logging module, either.

 - **Omitted the architecture diagram.** Diagrams generated automatically from infrastructure-as-code templates might look pretty but their explanatory